TopChiller can design and manufacture all types of chillers for you

 It uses a dilute lithium bromide solution to absorb refrigerant which has the heat from the processes.

-It will pass through compressors which will increase the pressure of the solution and change it to a gaseous state.
+It will pass through compressors, increasing the pressure of the solution and changing it to a gaseous state.

 After that, it will form a solution that will flow through the chiller to the condensers which will condense it and eliminate the heat.